tanerozdemirweb/catspeak/README.md

 # catspeak
-An animal ethology and language translation application for humans.
+An ethology and language translation application for humans.